How Would You Like to Take a Nantucket Sleighride?

 Back in the days of not so Merrie Olde England, the law allowed men to beat their wives, children, horses, and anyone unable to defend themselves.
 As the folk tale goes, the Rule of Thumb law stipulated men could use only sticks that were no larger around than their...

+Why Do Conversations Drag On?
 A team of Harvard researchers led by Adam Mastroianni and Daniel Gilbert conducted two experiments to investigate the dynamics of two-way conversations.
-In the first, they surveyed 805 online study subjects about their most recent face-to-face conversation with a...
+In the first, they surveyed 805 online study subjects about their most recent...

 How Much Do You Know About Goldilocks?